A high chair for baby is a must-have in any household with babies or young toddlers. It is heavily utilized for at least 3 times a day or even more!

 2. Highly adaptable and adjustable – Grow with your child through to adulthood

-For children under 36 months, it’s recommended that you purchase the Tripp Trapp highchair along with the Baby Set.
+For children under 36 months, you will need to use the Tripp Trapp chair along with the Baby Set.
 The baby set is suitable for use when your baby is able to sit upright unassisted, which is usually around 6-9 months, through to 3 years old.

 The Tripp Trapp baby set has a high back support and rail, with an integrated passive crotch post so that your baby can sit securely and comfortably.
 It is easy to attach and detach, with no tools required.

-As your toddler grows older, you can remove the baby set insert and just use the Tripp Trapp as a booster chair at the dinner table along with the 4-point harness system.
+As your toddler grows older, you can remove the baby set insert and just use the Tripp Trapp as a booster chair at the dinner table along with the harness.
 Eventually, you can even remove the harness system when your toddler is old enough to deem it a surplus.

 As your toddler starts learning how to climb, you can even teach them to get up onto the high chair by themselves using the footrest as a step.
 In this manner, you are encouraging independence and motor skill.
 You no longer have to lift them in and out every time.